pratikdubeypd/to-do-list/README.md

 # to-do-list
 A To Do list in Angular.
+It also demonstrates the use of routing.